MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/externaltables.md

 |`createifnotexists`|`true`/ `false`|If `true`, the target SQL table will be created if it doesn't already exist; the `primarykey` property must be provided in this case to indicate the result column which is the primary key.
 The default is `false`.|
 |`primarykey`|`string`|If `createifnotexists` is `true`, indicates the name of the column in the result that will be used as the SQL table's primary key if it is created by this command.|

-*Notes:*
+> [!NOTE]

-* If the table exists, `.create` command will fail with an error.
+> * If the table exists, `.create` command will fail with an error.
 Use `.alter` to modify existing tables.
-* Altering the schema and/or format of an external sql table is not supported.
+> * Altering the schema or format of an external sql table is not supported.

 Requires [Database admin permission](../management/access-control/role-based-authorization.md).